Winter parking bans

 Under normal conditions, it takes approximately five shifts to complete the plowing operation city-wide.

-No tickets are issued under this ban; however, vehicles will be towed out of the way of snow plows to nearby locations.
-Vehicle owners can contact 311 to find out the location of their vehicle.
+No tickets are issued under this ban; however, vehicles will be towed out of the way of plows to nearby locations.

 Occasionally, individual streets may require additional snow removal work.